-As the sign pattern of the 1st derivative is viewed left to right, the critical value represents a 1) relative maximum if the sign changes from + to - or 3) neither a max. or min. if the sign does not change.
+As the sign pattern of the 1st derivative is viewed left to right, the critical value represents a 1) relative maximum if the sign changes from + to -2) relative minimum if the sign changes from - to + or 3) neither a max. or min. if the sign does not change.
+Of course, we need to remember how to create a sign pattern in order to apply the 1st Derivative Test: